-14. Property, Plant and Equipment
+15. Property, Plant and Equipment

-Tangible non-current assets are assets that have physical substance and are held for use in the provision of services, for rental to others or for administrative purposes that are expected to be used for more than one financial year.
+Tangible fixed assets are assets that have physical substance and are held for use in the provision of services, for rental to others or for administrative purposes that are expected to be used for more than one financial year.

-14.1.
+15.1.
 Recognition of assets